Sign up to our Newsletter

 Based on these three data points, we can estimate that the Stanford Law School average GPA is approximately 3.9 (although it may be slightly higher or lower depending on all student GPAs).

-Stanford Law LSAT
+Stanford Law School Average LSAT Score: 173

 Most of Stanford Law’s incoming class submitted LSAT scores for consideration: